Expression.OrElse Method (Expression, Expression, MethodInfo)

 The following rules determine the implementing method for the operation:

-If method is not null and it represents a non-void, static (Shared in Visual Basic) method that takes two arguments, it is the implementing method for the node.
+If method is not Nothing and it represents a non-void, static (Shared in Visual Basic) method that takes two arguments, it is the implementing method for the node.

 The conditional OR operator cannot be overloaded in C# or Visual Basic.
 However, the conditional OR operator is evaluated by using the bitwise OR operator.
 Thus, a user-defined overload of the bitwise OR operator can be the implementing method for this node type.

-Otherwise, if left.Type and right.Type are Boolean types, the implementing method is null.
+Otherwise, if left.Type and right.Type are Boolean types, the implementing method is Nothing.

 If left.Type and right.Type are assignable to the corresponding argument types of the implementing method, the node is not lifted.
 The type of the node is the return type of the implementing method.